EdwardLeeTW/DigitalControlPFC_Cookbook_Chapter2/README.md

 dsPIC33CK Framework for Power Application

-This is an example code of dsPIC33CK framework and is used for my book "Full Digital Power Control Cookbook-PFC".
+This is an example code of dsPIC33CK framework and would be also used for my book "Full Digital Power Control Cookbook-PFC".
+- v1.0
+  First released code base.

 - - -

 ## Related Documentation